Is Polyhouse Farming in India the “Crorepati” business model everyone claims?

 5. Polyhouse Based on Environmental Control

-a.
-Naturally Ventilated Polyhouse
+A. Naturally Ventilated Polyhouse (NVPH)

 The structures have good ventilation systems to prevent basic weather and natural damage.
 However, they do not have any additional provisions to control the environment in polyhouse farming.

-b.
-Environmentally Controlled Polyhouse
+B. Environmentally Controlled Polyhouse

 This type of greenhouse is basically constructed for off-season production.
 Factors like light, temperature, carbon dioxide levels, humidity, etc. are controlled.